 My second thought was that I wanted to invest my money with a company that has a strong long term track record.
 Lots of investment companies do a good job of taking care of their customers, as they know that investors will just take their money and move elsewhere if they’re not getting what they want.
 What I wanted was a company with a long history of taking care of investors, particularly timid ones like me.

 One afternoon, I spent a long time reading about Vanguard and its founder, John Bogle, and I came away with a distinctly different feeling about their organization and philosophy than I had felt about almost all of the other organizations I’d looked at.
 Their whole organization and philosophy seemed geared towards taking care of the individual investor, which was exactly what I was looking for.

-Since Vanguard actually introduced the first index fund, the Vanguard 500, there’s literally no index fund available with a longer track record.
+Since Vanguard actually introduced the first index fund, the Vanguard 500 (Please Note: This offer is no longer available), there’s literally no index fund available with a longer track record.
 After studying the information carefully and stewing on it, last month I took my first dive into a mutual fund (outside of my retirement investments) and bought into the Vanguard 500.

 Since the initial investment required for the fund is $3,000, it took some real courage for me to jump into this investment.
 I read reports of all kinds, slept on it, read some more, and slept some more before finally convincing myself that it was the right thing to do.

 Thus far, the experience has been overwhelmingly positive.
 It was quite easy to get the account set up with Vanguard.
 Managing the account has also been quite simple and enjoyable, and now I just sit back and watch the fund fluctuate and slowly creep upwards and try to ignore the butterflies in my stomach.